White Wheat Bread

 • Microwave milk to between 95°F and 110°F. Add in yeast and 1 Tbs of sugar, stir and let sit until yeast is foamy and bubbled on top.
 About 5 minutes.

 • Meanwhile, melt butter and set aside.
-Measure white whole wheat flour and 5 ounces (about 1 cup) of bread flour into a bowl of a stand mixer* with the salt and remainder of sugar.
+Measure white whole wheat flour and 5 ounces (about 1 cup) of bread flour into a large bowl or a stand mixer with the salt and remainder of sugar.

 • When yeast/milk mixture is ready, add it to the flour mixture with the melted butter.
-Fit stand mixer with a dough hook and turn on to medium speed until dough comes together in a sticky shaggy dough.
+Mix with a sturdy spoon or spatula, or fit stand mixer with a dough hook and turn on to medium speed until dough comes together in a sticky shaggy dough.

 • Begin adding remainder of bread flour 1 to 2 tablespoons at a time until dough pulls away from sides of bowl.